gitlabhq/omnibus-gitlab/README.md

 This will only work after you have run `gitlab-ctl reconfigure` at least once.

-## Using a non-packaged database management server
+## Using a MySQL database management server (Enterprise Edition only)

-If you do not want to use the built-in Postgres server of omnibus-gitlab or if you want to use MySQL (GitLab Enterprise Edition only) you can do so as follows.
+If you want to use MySQL and are using the **GitLab Enterprise Edition packages** please do the following:

 Important note: if you are connecting omnibus-gitlab to an existing GitLab database you should create a backup before attempting this procedure.